zupit-it/pipeline-templates/README.md

 - **step**: a *reusable workflow* that *runs a set of specific tasks* that can be grouped together (e.g. checking if the project is linted and builds, run the tests, build and push a docker image, ...).
 - **workflow**: a *reusable workflow* that *contains a set of our "steps" workflows* to reduce the boilerplate when writing the final workflows.
-  One of the use case is to check if the code is linted, it builds correctly and the tests pass, as this is used in almost all of our projects.
+  One of the use cases is to check if the code is linted, it builds correctly and the tests pass, as this is used in almost all of our projects.

 Our reusable workflows are named to follow this standard: